 Dr Paul Roach obtained his medical qualifications with honours from the University of Sydney and completed his residency training at Royal North Shore Hospital.
-He then undertook specialty training in Nuclear Medicine at Royal North Shore Hospital, Royal Prince Alfred Hospital and Harvard Medical School in Boston, U.S.A. (working at such prestigious institutions as the Brigham & Women’s Hospital, the Dana Farber Cancer Institute, Beth Israel Hospital and the Childrens’ Hospital, Boston).
-Subsequently, he has undergone training in PET imaging at St Thomas’ Hospital, London.
+He then undertook specialty training in Nuclear Medicine at Royal North Shore Hospital, Royal Prince Alfred Hospital and Harvard Medical School in Boston, U.S.A. (working at such institutions as the Brigham & Women’s Hospital, the Dana Farber Cancer Institute, Beth Israel Hospital and the Childrens’ Hospital, Boston).

 Since 2000, he has been the Director of Nuclear Medicine at Royal North Shore Hospital, and in 2005 was made a Clinical Associate Professor of Medicine at the University of Sydney.
 He is also the Clinical Director of Nuclear Medicine for the Northern Sydney Local Health District.

-Paul played a key role in the introduction of SPECT/CT technology in Australia as well as the installation of northern Sydney’s first PET Scanner (at Royal North Shore Hospital) in 2010.
-He also played a key role in RNSH being recognised as a ENETs Centre of Excellence in neuroendocrine tumours, one of the few institutions outside of Europe awarded this status.
+Paul played a role in the introduction of SPECT/CT technology in Australia as well as the installation of northern Sydney's first PET scanner (at Royal North Shore Hospital) in 2010.
+He also played a role in RNSH being recognised as a ENETs Centre of Excellence in neuroendocrine tumours, one of the few institutions outside of Europe awarded this status.

-Paul has a national and international reputation in various aspects of Nuclear Medicine, particularly in pulmonary imaging and he has over 100 peer-reviewed publications in various national and international journals.
-He has been involved in numerous research studies related to theranostics in neuroendocrine tumours and prostate cancer, and was lead author on the world’s first large multicentre study assessing the management impact of Ga68 PSMA PET/CT scanning in patients with prostate cancer.
-He has been an investigator on major interenational trials related to prostate cancer, including TheraP and the ALSYMPCA trial.
+Paul has a national and international reputation in various aspects of nuclear medicine, particularly in pulmonary imaging and he has over 100 peer-reviewed publications in various journals.
+He is interested in clinical research related to theranostics supporting the treatment of prostate cancer and neuroendocrine tumours (NETs).
+Paul has been an investigator on major international trials related to prostate cancer.

 - Fellowships – FRACP, FAANMS